yosemitebandit/vebsite/content/notes/clojure.md

 * you will often see quoting when importing modules: `(require 'cljs.build.api)`

+now looking a bit at the [aphyr tutorial](https://aphyr.com/posts/311-clojure-from-the-ground-up-logistics)

+* `->` vs `->>` -- both are "threading macros,"
+the former puts results as the first arg, the latter as the last arg, some good examples are [here](http://jdevuyst.blogspot.com/2013/11/thoughts-on-clojure-threading-macros.html)

 todo: split into basics + vim, webapps and quil